 Stephanie Rogers is a contemporary realist artist based in London, England, specialising in oil painting.
-Her work explores the delicate balance between observation and imagination, stillness and transformation, drawing inspiration from both the human experience and the natural world.
-In 2025, Stephanie was awarded the Purchase Award alongside an Honourable Mention in the 17th ARC Salon, the largest and most prestigious competition in the world for 21st Century representational art.
+Her practice explores the interplay between observation and imagination, grounded in themes of the natural world, stillness, and transformation.
+Her sought-after works are celebrated for their delicacy, depth, and meticulous attention to detail.
+In 2025, Stephanie was awarded the prestigious Purchase Award alongside an Honourable Mention in the 17th ARC Salon, the largest competition in the world for 21st-century representational art.
 Her work will be exhibited at Sotheby’s New York in July 2026.
-She was also selected for inclusion in the Lunar Codex “Polaris Collection,” an archive of human creativity to be protected and preserved on the surface of the Moon in perpetuity.
-Headed for the lunar south pole via NASA, SpaceX and the Griffin lunar lander, the project will be the first significant placement of contemporary arts on the Moon in 50 years - a testament to art’s enduring place in human history.
+Selected for inclusion in the Lunar Codex “Polaris Collection,” Stephanie’s work will be featured in an archive of human creativity to be protected and preserved on the surface of the Moon in perpetuity.
+Headed for the lunar south pole via NASA, SpaceX, and the Griffin lunar lander in 2025, the project will be the first significant placement of contemporary arts on the Moon in 50 years — a testament to art’s enduring place in human history.

 Stephanie studied Fine Art and Art History at The University of Wales, Aberystwyth, earning a First-Class BA (Hons), followed by an MA in Fine Art with Distinction in 2001.
 She has exhibited in London and Southeast based galleries since 2002, including solo exhibitions in central London and representation at international art fairs such as Art London and AAF London.
 Her work is held in museum and private collections internationally.